SkiddieAhn/Paper-VideoPatchCore/DATA_README.md

 ## 1. CUHK Avenue
 The dataset can be downloaded from the **official website [[Link](https://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html)]**.
 However, there might be some differences in the directory structure compared to the dataset used in this project.
+You can set up our data directory environment using the download link provided below.

 |  File Name |  Download   |
 |:-----------|:-----------|